 Unusual Options Activity Insight: SoFi Technologies

-On Wednesday, shares of SoFi Technologies (NASDAQ:SOFI) saw unusual options activity.
-After the option alert, the stock price moved down to $15.54.
+Shares of SoFi Technologies (NASDAQ:SOFI) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $15.5.

 - Sentiment: BULLISH